c-git/debugging_helpers/README.md

 Nothing specular but stuff I don't want to have write repeatedly for each project.
 Doesn't contain any production ready code.
 It's mostly workarounds that you can use during debugging.
-For example it allows you to compare two types that do not support [Eq](https://doc.rust-lang.org/std/cmp/trait.Eq.html) but do support [Debug](https://doc.rust-lang.org/std/fmt/trait.Debug.html) for equality.
+For example it allows you to compare  for equality two types that do not support [Eq](https://doc.rust-lang.org/std/cmp/trait.Eq.html) but do support [Debug](https://doc.rust-lang.org/std/fmt/trait.Debug.html).
 It accomplishes this by comparing their debug output.
 This is terribly inefficient and only works if the debug output includes the part of the type you are interested in checking if it is the same.
 While this is not suitable for production, this allows you to quickly check for equality when debugging if only Debug is implemented.